sevilturner/Clean-Code/README.md

 ## Formatting and Style

-1. Lines should be no longer than 120 charactes long for easy readability.
+1. Lines should be no longer than 120 charactes long for easy readability

 Don't do this:
 ```cs